mohdsadiq7/robofriends/README.md

 # robofriends
-A small React application with some basic responsive properties To run the project:
+A small React application with some basic responsive properties.
+To run the project:

-1. Clone this repo
+1. Clone this repository
 2. Run `npm install`
 3. Run `npm start`